 Meta information summarizes your website, however it is shared or found.
-The meta title and a meta description appear…
+The meta title (also known as the title tag) and a meta description appear…

 That said, there actually isn’t an exact character limit on these lines.
 You’re just trying to ensure that your titles and descriptions can be fully read on any device (some screens will show more words than others).
 Often, Google cuts them off at the above limits, but other times, Google will show entire paragraphs of descriptions.
 So feel free to go beyond the character limits, but ensure the title and description still make sense if they are cut off at 60 or 150.

 Meta titles are critical ranking factors in organic search, which means it's worth putting time and effort into them.
 At the very least, you want to make sure every page of your website has a unique meta title, but here are some additional tips to further optimize them.

 For many clients, geo-targeting is a key component of SEO.
 If your clients are local, you need to be found by local customers.
 So include location terms whenever possible in both meta titles and meta descriptions.
 For example:

 Title: SEO Best Practices in Spartanburg | ALINE

 Description: ALINE, A Marketing Company, provides search engine optimization (SEO) services and content strategy development to businesses in Spartanburg, South Carolina.

 It can be tempting to be sleek and simple when naming your pages: About, Location, etc. That policy is great for website navigation but not so great for meta information.
 Adding important keywords can help improve search since meta titles are important ranking factors.